 - Parent/guardian training and information.

 We convened a technical advisory panel in December 2011 to help prioritize the evaluation needs of this project.
 We have posted reports from this panel below.

 We have also posted the final evaluation design report for the project.

 On September 30, 2013, we awarded a contract to Mathematica Policy Research to conduct the national evaluation of the PROMISE projects.
 The projects are funded by grants administered by the Department of Education and are designed to reduce childhood dependence on SSI.
 The first States began enrolling youths and providing services in the spring of 2014.
-Project enrollment will continue through spring 2016, and services will continue through late 2018 (or into 2019 in some States).
+Project enrollment continued through spring 2016, and services continued through late 2018 (or into 2019 in some States).
 In 2019 through 2021, Mathematica Policy Research fielded surveys of participating families.
 The final report is due in 2022.